Easy Guide to understand Circle of Fifths

 To get the relative minor of a major key, all you need to do is count up to six scale degrees using the key signature of the major key.

-Think of C major scale.
-C major scale has no sharps and flats
+Think of C major scale it has no sharps and flats

 C,D,E,F,G,A,B,C are the notes of C Major scale.
 The sixth degree of the scale is A and so the relative minor of the C major is A minor.
 A,B,C,D,E,F,G,A are the notes of the A Minor scale. it also does not have any sharp or flats in it.